 Euxoa nomas (Erschov, 1874)

-Euxoa nomas is a small day-flying alpine Euxoa (FW length 11–13 mm) with a gray forewing with darker gray median area, dark cell, and light spots that is found in the mountains of British Columbia in our region.
-The ground color of the forewing is light gray, darker gray in the median area except for a gray streak in the fold.
+Euxoa nomas is a small, day-flying alpine Euxoa (FW length 11–13 mm) that is found in the mountains of British Columbia in our region.
+It has a gray forewing with darker gray median area, dark cell, and light spots.
+The ground color of the forewing is light gray, darker gray in the median area, except for a gray streak in the fold.
 The cubital vein is similar gray.
 Dark gray to black fills the cell in most specimens.
 The costa in the subterminal area and the terminal area are usually darker gray.
-The lines are black bordered by slightly lighter gray.
-The basal line forms spots on the costa and on the mid-wing.
+The lines are black, bordered by slightly lighter gray.
+The basal line forms spots on the costa and on the mid-forewing.
 The basal line is slightly irregular and perpendicular to the wing, but often forms a loop toward the outer margin near the posterior margin.
 The median line is black, sometimes evident as an oblique line below the reniform spot.
 The postmedial line is very weakly scalloped, pulled sharply toward the base on the costa, bluntly curved around the reniform spot, and angled 45° toward the base below the cell.
 The subterminal line is pale gray, smooth.
 It is preceded by a dark gray spot on the costa and often a couple of dark wedges near M2.
 The terminal line is a series of black spots.
 The fringe is the same color as the terminal area.
 The orbicular and reniform spots are black with light gray filling.
 The orbicular spot is round, open toward the costa.
 The reniform spot is moderate-sized, kidney-shaped.
 The claviform spot is moderate-sized, narrow.
 The hindwing is whitish gray with an ill-defined dark marginal band, a faint spot and dark terminal line.
 The fringe is white with a gray base.
 The head and thorax are gray with a thick black line across the mid-collar.
 A frontal tubercle is present.
 The eyes are reduced, ellipsoid when viewed from an anterior perspective.
 The male antenna is weakly biserrate.
 Euxoa nomas is a member of the subgenus Orosagrotis.
 The members of this subgenus have a male vesica that bends toward the left at the origin and a female ductus seminalis that joins the right side of the corpus bursae, opposite of all other subgenera.

 This species cannot be confused with other species in our area due to its small size, alpine habitat, and dark and light gray pattern with smooth lines.
 It is most similar to Xestia maculata in general appearance, but is smaller and gray rather than black and white.